Closer2U/joplin-plugin-sentence-rhythm/README.md

-# Sentence Rhythm for Joplin
+# Sentence Rhythm Analysis for Joplin

 A Joplin plugin mainly for authors and writers that highlights sentences by length so you can see pacing, variation, and writing rhythm at a glance.
 It also evaluates the readability based on the [Flesch–Kincaid](https://en.wikipedia.org/wiki/Flesch%E2%80%93Kincaid_readability_tests)-Formula.